d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] Update @zxcvbn-ts/language-common to 3.0.3 is skipped due to issues in rebuilding keycloak Docker images
 - [ ] Update @zxcvbn-ts/language-en to 3.0.1 is skipped due to issues in rebuilding keycloakd Docker images
 - [ ] Skipped typescript update to 5.1.5 as eslint does not support it yet
+- [ ] The Docker-compose-plugin v.2.19.1 causes connection issues:
+  If running `sudo apt-get update && sudo apt-get upgrade` on the servers causes connection issues this can be possibly fixed by reverting the docker-compose-plugin version
 ### Gradle update

 - [ ] Execute `gradlew dependencyUpdates` to get a report on Dependencies with updates